PolusAI/image-tools/features/polus-feature-extraction-plugin/README.md

 *Centroid* - The center point of the ROI.
 Centroid x and y indicates the (x,y) coordinates.

-*Neighbors* - The number of neighbors bordering the ROI's shell of specified thickness.
+*Neighbors* - The number of neighbors bordering the ROI's perimeter.
+Algorithmically calculating this feature invilves solving the nearest neighbors search problem that in turn involves the proximity measure and the proximity threshold.
+Particularly, this plugin uses the $L_2$ norm measure over Cartesian space of pixel coordinates and parameter _--pixelDistance_.

 *Maximum Feret* - Feret diameter (or maximum caliber diameter) is the longest distance between any two ROI points along the same (horizontal) direction.
 This feature is the maximum Feret diameter for angles ranging 0 to 180 degrees.